rust-lang/rust/src/doc/rustc-dev-guide/src/high-level-overview.md

 on).

 Below `rustc` lie various crates that make up the parser and error reporting mechanism.
-For historical reasons, these crates do not have the `rustc_` prefix, but they are really just as much an internal part of the compiler and not intended to be stable (though they do wind up getting used by some crates in the wild; a practice we hope to gradually phase out).
+They are also an internal part of the compiler and not intended to be stable (though they do wind up getting used by some crates in the wild; a practice we hope to gradually phase out).